peter88213/yw-viewer/docs/template/index.md

 - View scene titles.
 - View scene descriptions.
 - View scene contents.
+- Only "normal" chapters and scenes are shown.
+"Notes", "To Do", and unused chapters/scenes are left out.
 - All output is Markdown formatted and can be selected and copied.

 ## Requirements